yuichi-takeuchi/tSort/README.md

 # tSort
-An Igor Pro GUI which offers a spike sorting environment for extracellular unit recordings.
+An Igor Pro GUI which offers a spike sorting environment for extracellular unit recordings with microelectrodes.

 ## Getting Started